The AARTFAAC 60 MHz transients survey: Conclusions

 \section{Conclusions}

 We have presented results of the first survey with the AARTFAAC instrument for rare, bright, and fast radio transients at 60\,MHz and shown for the first time two significant-sized populations of such radio transients: extreme pulses from the nearby pulsar B0950$+$08 and strong, short-duration magnifications of known radio sources caused by space weather, as well as a single candidate extragalactic transient, possibly the first of another class of transient.
-We set a strong upper limit of about 1.1/sky/day to any yet undiscovered types of transient with peak fluxes above 60\,Jy and durations oof seconds to minutes.
+We set a strong upper limit of about 1.1/sky/day to any yet undiscovered types of transient with peak fluxes above 60\,Jy and durations of seconds to minutes.
 We also discuss the power of our survey to constrain the bright end of the FRB population, and find that this is very little.
 But in the case of the enigmatic 5\,min transient found by \cite{2016MNRAS.456.2321S}, we can constrain the slope of the brightness distribution to be much steeper than Euclidean because we did not detect any such transients.
+However, since by far most false positives in our search come from detections in only one band, because RFI is typically narrow band (see Table \ref{tab:Filterlist}), we have to reject all narrow-band sources.
+Therefore, if these transients are also narrow-band, they could only be constrained from a site with much lower RFI or a search with narrower frequency channels.
 Finally, we set very low upper limits to the surface density and rate of any other, yet unknown types of low-frequency radio transient.

+We also find one case of a 7.7\,s, 80\,Jy flare that shows all the hallmarks of being dispersed, with a DM that likely puts it at extragalactic distance, or at the very least in the outskirts of our own Galaxy.
+We find no underlying radio source brighter than 0.5\,Jy.
+We withhold final judgement on whether it really is dispersed until we have collected more events, since there are some outliers in the distribution of magnification events that have similar time delays to this event.
+If it is indeed a distant source, its emission is quite extreme, requiring a brightness temperature of 10$^{28-34}$\,K.